stb-tester/stb-tester/README.rst

     * `mask`: Filename of the mask that was used (see `wait_for_motion`).
     * `timeout_secs`: Number of seconds that motion was searched for.

+class NoVideo(UITestFailure)
+    No video available from the source pipeline.

 class UITestFailure(Exception)
     The test failed because the system under test didn't behave as expected.